Femoroacetabular Impingement (Hip FAI)

 Hip pain can be caused by abnormally-shaped bones that move rigidly against each other and cause a breakdown of cartilage resulting in femoroacetabular impingement (FAI).
 Common symptoms of FAI are sharp ongoing pain in the groin area, hip pain that ranges from a dull ache to stabbing and intense, and stiffness and decreased range of motion.
 Femoroacetabular impingement, FAI hip specialist, Doctor Benedict Nwachukwu provides diagnosis as well as both surgical and nonsurgical treatment options for patients in Manhattan, New York City, NY who have developed FAI.
 Contact Dr. Nwachukwu’s team today!

-Are there different kinds of femoroacetabular impingement (FAI)?
+Are there different kinds of hip femoroacetabular impingement (FAI hip impingement)?

-There are several distinct types of femoroacetabular impingement.
+There are several distinct types of femoroacetabular impingement in the hip.
 Patients may be diagnosed with one specific type, or a combination of these conditions:

-• Cam Impingement: This type of hip impingement occurs because of a misshaped femoral head and neck junction.
-If the ball of the femur is not round and smooth, it cannot rotate correctly inside the socket (acetabulum) – Cam deformities of the hip are often referred to as placing a square peg in a round hole.
-This anatomic abnormality causes excessive grinding against the cartilage inside the joint and can tear the labrum.
+• Cam Impingement (Pistol Grip Impingement): This type of hip impingement is caused by an irregularly shaped femoral head and neck junction.
+When the ball of the femur is not round and smooth, it cannot rotate correctly inside the socket (acetabulum).
+(Cam deformities of the hip are often referred to as placing a square peg in a round hole.)
+This anatomic abnormality causes excessive grinding against the cartilage inside the joint and can also tear the labrum.

-• Pincer Impingement: This type of hip impingement occurs when the front rim of the hip socket (called the acetabulum) sticks out too far.
+• Pincer Impingement: This type of hip impingement occurs when the front rim of the hip socket (called the acetabulum) sticks out too far and is more common in females.
 The neck of the femur (thigh bone) bumps into the protruding rim of the socket during normal hip flexion.
 This may cause damage to the articular cartilage and may crush the labrum.

-• Cam and Pincer Impingement: Some patients exhibit a combined impingement where both the pincer and cam impingements are present.
+• Cam and Pincer Impingement (Combined Impingement): The most common form of hip impingement is combined impingement where both pincer and cam impingements are present.

 Femoroacetabular Impingement FAI Hip Doctor | New York City, NY

-While FAI is somewhat common, it is unknown how many people have it.
-Some individuals have femoroacetabular impingement and will never know as long as they remain asymptomatic.
-In most cases, when symptoms do appear, it is because damage to the articular cartilage or labrum has begun and this can be a red-flag signaling that degeneration may continue to progress without proper treatment.
+While hip FAI is somewhat common, it is unknown how many people have it.
+Some individuals have hip femoroacetabular impingement and will never know as long as they remain asymptomatic.
+In most cases, when pain, stiffness, and other symptoms appear, it is because damage to the articular cartilage or labrum has begun.
+This can be a red-flag signaling that degeneration may continue to progress without proper treatment.

-Patients in New York typically report the following symptoms of FAI:
+Patients in New York typically report the following symptoms of hip femoroacetabular impingement:

 • Sharp, ongoing pain in the groin area, especially when the hip is flexed and internally rotated (turned inward).